 If you have any pieces that need to be weeded inside the design, you would typically use a weeding tool.
 However, in most cases, I find with infusible ink, gently rolling the design and using your fingers to pick up the pieces works better.

-Because the Cricut mug press should only press each design one time you will need to move the different infusible ink layers onto one transfer sheet.
-With my simple SVG file, I picked up each pink flower and placing them onto the liner with the wreath where the space is that we sliced out in Design Space.
-Now all my colors and layers are on one liner.
+Because the Cricut mug press should only press each design one time, you will need to move the different infusible ink layers onto one transfer sheet.
+With my simple SVG file, I picked up each pink flower and placed them onto the liner with the wreath where the space is that we sliced out in Design Space.
+Now all my colors and layers are on one-liner sheet.

 Prep the mug